Construction Contractor Liens in Texas

 By working with us, you can avoid missteps that could potentially prevent you from collecting the money you are rightfully owed.

-At The Law Office of Henry A. Jakob, PLLC, we specialize in Katy real estate law and can provide you with the best possible representation when managing finances for your construction business.
+At The Law Office of Henry A. Jakob, PLLC, we are experienced in Katy real estate law and can provide you with the best possible representation when managing finances for your construction business.
 Our professional team can provide you with the best guidance and support in filing liens and collecting the money you are owed.
 Call us today at 832.879.2244 to schedule a consultation with us.
 We look forward to helping you achieve your goals in the Texas construction industry.